videntity/python-omhe/README.rst

 7. TODOs:
 =========

 Validators are still needed for many omhe commands.
-Simply add you validator function to the omhe/validators folder and make sure they are 'turned on' in the code by having the command and validation function present in the omhe_validators dictionary in the __init__ of the parseomhe.py file.
+Simply add your validator function to the omhe/validators folder and make sure they are 'turned on' in the code by having the command and validation function present in the omhe_validators dictionary in the __init__ of the parseomhe.py file.
 Validators must either